johnnaumann/ui-interview-codetest/README.md

 - **Concurrent Execution**: Both servers start simultaneously using `concurrently`
 - **Yarn-Only**: Consistent package management with yarn throughout the project
+- **Single Package.json**: All dependencies managed in one place for simplicity
 - **Process Management**: If one process fails, the other is automatically terminated
 - **Colored Output**: Each process has distinct colored output for easy identification
 - **Auto-restart**: Failed processes will attempt to restart up to 3 times